gSchool/DNA-release-3/01-welcome/99-pre-assessment.checkpoint.md

 ##### !question

-Which of the following best describes the reason you think communicating with Industry is important during the pre-award phase of an acquisition?
+Which of the following best describes the reason communicating with Industry is important during the pre-award phase of an acquisition?

 ##### !end-question